ax/apk.sh/README.md

 apk.sh basically uses [apktool](https://ibotpeaches.github.io/Apktool/) to disassemble, decode and rebuild resources and some bash to automate the [frida](https://https://frida.re/) gadget injection process.
 It also supports app bundles/split APKs.

- - Patching APKs to load frida-gadget.so on start.
+ -  :mushroom: Patching APKs to load frida-gadget.so on start.
- - Support for app bundles/split APKs.
+ -  :new: Support for app bundles/split APKs.
- - Disassembling resources to nearly original form with apktool.
+ -  :wrench: Disassembling resources to nearly original form with apktool.
- - Rebuilding decoded resources back to binary APK/JAR with apktool.
+ -  :nut_and_bolt: Rebuilding decoded resources back to binary APK/JAR with apktool.
- - Code signing the apk with apksigner.
+ -  :old_key: Code signing the apk with apksigner.
- - Multiple arch support (arm, arm64, x86, x86_64).
+ -  :desktop_computer: Multiple arch support (arm, arm64, x86, x86_64).
- - No rooted Android device needed.
+ -  :no_mobile_phones: No rooted Android device needed.

 ## Getting started
-Pulling an APK from a device is simple as running `./apk.sh pull <package_name>`
+:arrow_left: Pulling an APK from a device is simple as running `./apk.sh pull <package_name>`

-Decoding an APK is simple as running `./apk.sh decode <apk_name>`
+:wrench: Decoding an APK is simple as running `./apk.sh decode <apk_name>`

-Rebuilding an APK is simple as running  `./apk.sh build <apk_dir>`
+:nut_and_bolt: Rebuilding an APK is simple as running  `./apk.sh build <apk_dir>`

 ## apk.sh pull